nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ## A Word to Seminary Students

-Most seminary students are not flush with cash.
-Many work multiple jobs and have to take out loans simply to get through seminary.
+Seminary students are not flush with cash.
+Many work multiple jobs and take out loans to get through seminary.
 Access to a resource like Logos is a privilege.

 If you are in a position to consider investing in Logos: Do it.![](https://media.giphy.com/media/BjHIjM2YFC3rEUaMrw/giphy.gif)